cs3110/textbook/src/chapters/interp/parsing.md

 ```

 The regular expressions above are for whitespace (spaces and tabs), digits (0
-through 9), integers (nonempty sequences of digits, optionally preceded by a
+through 9), integers (non-empty sequences of digits, optionally preceded by a
 minus sign), letters (a through z, and A through Z), and SimPL variable names
-(nonempty sequences of letters) aka ids or "identifiers"&mdash;though we're now
+(non-empty sequences of letters) aka ids or "identifiers"&mdash;though we're
-using that word in two different senses.
+now using that word in two different senses.

 FYI, these aren't exactly the same as the OCaml definitions of integers and
 identifiers.